 Fact sheet: Linked data

-This is the first in a series of Fact Sheets we hope to post.
+This is the first in our series of Fact Sheets.
 The Fact Sheets will be short posts that offer a basic summary and a selection of useful resources on a given topic.

 The Fact Sheets will cover topics that are emerging trends in the library and information sector and/or topics that have already been covered by other library/information professions.
 We hope the Fact Sheets will be a starting block for someone who is interested in the topic.